 Cancerous cells tell blood vessels to grow towards the tumours and provide an oxygen and nutrients supply to them, helping them to grow stronger.
 Cancerous cells can also hide from the immune system, so it doesn’t get the chance to attack the tumour.
 The immune system can also be tricked into protecting the tumour.2

 Cancerous cells can make use of different nutrients from normal cells.
-This means it doesn’t have to share its energy supply, giving it the chance to grow more quickly than normal cells that rely on a smaller range of nutrients.2
+This means it doesn’t have to share its energy supply, allowing it to grow more quickly than normal cells that rely on a smaller range of nutrients.2

 What is Bowel Cancer?

 Bowel cancer can also be referred to as colorectal cancer.
-It can appear in the colon and the rectum which collectively makes up the large bowel.1
+It can appear in the colon and rectum, which collectively comprise the large bowel.1

-The cancerous cells can stay in the bowel, or they can travel to other parts of the body causing cancer in those locations too.
-Most commonly they will travel to the lungs and liver.1 This is what's known as cancer “spreading”.
+The cancerous cells can stay in the bowel or travel to other parts of the body, causing cancer in those locations too.
+Most commonly, they will travel to the lungs and liver.1 This is what's known as cancer “spreading”.

 How Common is Bowel Cancer?

 Unfortunately, bowel cancer is very common.
 In fact, bowel cancer is the fourth most common cancer in the UK and the second biggest killer of all types of cancer.
-Currently, around 268,000 people are living in the UK with bowel cancer, with an additional 43,000 receiving the diagnosis every year.5
+Currently, around 268,000 people live in the UK with bowel cancer, with an additional 43,000 receiving the diagnosis yearly.5

 94% of those diagnosed with bowel cancer are over the age of 50, with 59% of those being over the age of 70.
 This makes it far less likely for young people to develop cancer, although still more than 2,600 of the yearly cases are made up of those under the 50s.5